binarymath/pdf_and_api_python/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-To contribute to PDF2OpenAI, follow these steps:
+To contribute to Working with api and manipulating pdf, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix.